RSS Logo

 But, you know, one person who I didn’t get a chance to actually play music with who has passed away is Shirley Horn.
 Absolutely love Shirley Horn.
 Shirley Horn is a major influence on me in terms of learning how to phrase.
 I listen to that CD Shirley Horn with Strings: Here’s to Life.
 I wore that out!
 And I would just listen to it again and again.
 And listen to the space and the timing.
 I really learned a lot about music being used as a tool to tell a story from Shirley Horn. . . . .

-GROSS: So let’s talk about some of these living musicians you play with.
+THEATERTIMES: So let’s talk about some of these living musicians you play with.
 I think you’re bringing out your regular band . . .

-HARRIS: That’s right, the group Black Out.
+HARRIS: That’s right, the group Blackout.

-GROSS: So this isn’t a pick-up situation, these are guys you really know and work with.
+THEATERTIMES: So this isn’t a pick-up situation, these are guys you really know and work with.
 What characterizes your relationship with these players?

 HARRIS: Well certainly chemistry, first and foremost.
 There’s nothing like the test of time and given time and chemistry together and the opportunity to develop, it’s absolutely amazing.
 We have a very strong sense of intuition with one another where we can almost hear where someone is going before they even go there.
 And when you have that kind of chemistry a lot of magic happens because it’s very unpredictable.
 When you get a sense of where something is going to land, maybe you can jump in that space first and catch them. [laughs] So you actually end up in the space together.
 So it does not have the sense of five people getting on the stage together who don’t really know each other.
+[Watch TED Conference video above right for demonstration.]

-GROSS: There’s not that tentativeness of waiting to see what someone likes to do first . . .
+THEATERTIMES: There’s not that tentativeness of waiting to see what someone likes to do first . . .

 HARRIS: No. There’s definitely a lot of risk that happens when we play and I think that’s because we’re learned to really trust each other.
 Like we take chances that are totally unpredictable, and sometimes they work, sometimes they don’t.
 But we trust each other enough to know that somewhere on the other side someone is going to pick up the ball and we’re going to be all right and we’re going to keep moving forward as a team.

-GROSS: And the music gets that exciting edge when just that kind of thing is going on anyway.
+THEATERTIMES: And the music gets that exciting edge when just that kind of thing is going on anyway.

 HARRIS: That’s right.
 And we’re all basically of the same generation, not that you can’t work with musicians of different generations, but I think we all have a similar story to tell and we can relate directly to one another in a way that I think is special and really happens when you have people who are like brothers with one another.